pabhenriquez/pabhenriquez/_pages/about.md

 Papers in Conference Proceedings
 ======
+1. Henríquez, P.A.
+The IEEE 23rd International Conference on Machine Learning and Applications (ICMLA 2024), Miami, Florida, 18-20 December, 2024, Accepted.
 1. Ruz, G.A., Henríquez, P.A., Random vector functional link with naive Bayes for classification prob- lems of mixed data, The IEEE 31st International Conference on Tools with Artificial Intelligence (ICTAI), Portland, Oregon, November 4-6, 2019, pp. 1749-1752.
 2. P.A.
 Henríquez, G.A.
 Ruz, Twitter sentiment classification based on deep random vector functional link.
 The 2018 IEEE International Joint Conference on Neural Networks (IEEE IJCNN 2018), Rio de Janeiro, Brazil, July 8-13, 2018, pp. 272-277.
 3. P.A.
 Henríquez, G.A.
 Ruz, An empirical study of the hidden matrix rank for neural networks with random weights.
 The IEEE 16th International Conference on Machine Learning and Applications (ICMLA 2017), Cancun, Mexico, 18-21 December, 2017, pp. 883-888.